CodeProSpecialist/Billionaire-Strategy-Multi-Brain-Neural-Trading-Engine/README.md

 > *"Given what we know right now, how favorable is this BUY opportunity?"*

 The machine-learning probability is incorporated into the robot's existing BUY scoring system.
-This allows the AI to enhance the trading strategy rather than blindly replace it.
+This allows the Machine Learning brain models to enhance the trading strategy rather than blindly replace it.

 The result is a hybrid approach: